Highbury Avenue: South of Highway 401

 The southern terminus of Highbury Avenue is an intersection with South Edgeware Road, just north of Highway 3 and the eastern end of the St. Thomas Expressway.
 It travels in a straight line north as a two lane road through an industrial park on the outskirts of St. Thomas and crosses the Ontario Southland Railway tracks.
-The northeastern corner of a subdivision and a high voltage transmission line meet Highbury Avenue at the intersection of Elgin County Road 52 (Ron McNeil Line), after which the road enters the rural township of Central Elgin.
+The northeastern corner of a subdivision and a hydro corridor meet Highbury Avenue at the intersection of Elgin County Road 52 (Ron McNeil Line), after which the road enters the rural township of Central Elgin.
 Through Central Elgin, the road is designated as Elgin County Road 30.

 Dipping into the Kettle Creek valley, Highbury Avenue passes the trailhead of the Dan Patterson Conservation Area at Mapleton Line.
 It crosses Salt Creek and Kettle Creek within the valley before returning to an agricultural setting at Elgin County Road 48 (Ferguson Line).

 Approaching the Elgin County boundary, the road swerves northwest as it transitions from the Lake Erie-oriented survey of Elgin County to the Thames River-oriented survey of former Westminster Township.

 Highbury Avenue crosses from Central Elgin into the city of London at the intersection of Webber Bourne and Thompson Line, although the surroundings remain agricultural.
 It travels between farm fields for the next 8 km, with the LEED Certified London Southeast Pumping Station and Reservoir near the ghost village of Hubrey breaking the monotony.

 Leaving the farmland to cross two branches of Dingman Creek, Highbury Avenue widens to four lanes, and enters urban London at Wilton Grove Road, where it divides the Wilton Grove Industrial Park.